osuka/js-multiplatform-game01/README.md

 * npm, browserify and bower for dependency management
 * grunt for building
-* cocos2d-x and cocos2d-html5 as the game engine
+* cocos2d-x (3.0) and cocos2d-html5 as the game engine
 * chipmunk as the physics engine
 * Inkscape for graphics

+Requirements:
+* node 0.10.24 to trigger everything else
+* A version of python is currently needed to run the Android build script (plans to migrate it to node).

 You are encouraged to reuse this in any way you want and to give feedback and report errors or suggestions using the github page.